2025 Marijuana Industry Statistics & Data Insights

 Image source: MJBizDaily

-Kentucky was added to the list of legal medical cannabis states in 2023.
+Nebraska was added to the list of legal medical cannabis states in 2024.

-According to a recent Gallup poll, seven in 10 Americans think cannabis should be legal, the highest level ever recorded.
+According to recent data from Pew Research, nearly 9 in 10 Americans think cannabis should be legal for medical or recreational purposes, the highest level ever recorded.

 Medical cannabis improves quality of life for veterans